GorettiA/JS-Calculator/README.md

 # JS Calculator

-JS Calculator styled with pure CSS.
+JS Calculator built in ReactJS and styled with CSS.